ded811/InjectDesk/README.md

 - **Software**: Licensed under the Apache License 2.0.
 Commercial use is allowed, provided proper credit is given, and the terms of the license are followed.

+- **Logos and images**: Logos, branding, and visual assets are not open source and may not be used, modified, or redistributed without explicit permission.

 For more information on building this machine or contributing to the project, check out the documentation.